 Look what just Flew in!

-The Petaluma Wetlands Field Guide highlights the ‘Who, What, Where’ of the Petaluma Wetlands for you, with 200 common species of plants and animals identified using beautiful photos and interesting descriptions for any nature lover eager to know more about this greater ecosystem.
+The 2nd Edition of the Petaluma Wetlands Field Guide highlights the ‘Who, What, Where’ of the Petaluma Wetlands for you, with 200 common species of plants and animals identified using beautiful photos and interesting descriptions for any nature lover eager to know more about this greater ecosystem.

 An exclusive Petaluma Wetlands Alliance publication, the field guide is spiral-bound, and at 5.5” x 8.5”, can easily slip into an oversized pocket or your backpack, the perfect companion for your camera and binoculars on hiking and birding adventures.
 Durable and colorful, it describes what the Petaluma Wetlands look like, where they are located—including useful maps—and size, geology, climate, and ecology.
 You will find a brief history of the area, its park and public trail systems, and this informative field guide also explains the vital role of sedimentation in the wetlands and marshes that make up the Petaluma Wetlands.

 My third grade students and I have participated in Petaluma Wetlands Alliance’s environmental education program for several years.Both kids and adults alike can easily access the wealth of information showcased in this Petaluma Wetlands Field Guide, a well organized treasure trove of Shollenberger’s plant and animal gems.
 I’m excited to bring this tool into the classroom as we continue to encourage our young naturalists to become environmental stewards in our community.

 Guaranteed Not to Stay in Your Bookcase!